 2. Conflict Reporting & Resolution.
 If you feel someone has violated your privacy, violated your consent boundary, or has directed inappropriate comments or attention at you, please let that person know.
-If you are unable to resolve the issue one-on-one, or if you don’t feel safe attempting to resolve the issue directly with the other member, please reach out to the forum moderator and/or lead facilitators immediately.
+If you are unable to resolve the issue one-on-one, or if you don’t feel able to resolve the issue directly with the other member, please reach out to the forum moderator and/or lead facilitators immediately.

 "The first rule of the Forum is, you do not talk about the Forum!"